Nine First Date Rules That May Surprise You

 While it may seem silly, the first question to ask yourself when dating a new person is, "Is this actually a date?"
 You want to be very clear on this one to avoid getting your hopes up.
 You don't want to assume it's a date and then realize that the other person is just looking for a one-time hook-up.
 Modern dating practices have been labeled “hook-up culture” practices, which can make clarifying expectations upfront an important part of setting up a date.

-In the past, it was typically frowned upon to hookup, or engage in anything past a kiss on the first date.
-Many of these views are antiquated, however, and modern health advocates place a much greater emphasis on comfort, self-respect, and consent, rather than placing arbitrary rules on physical involvement and the number of dates a potential couple has gone on.
+In the past, it was typically frowned upon to hook up or engage in anything past a kiss on the first date.
+Many of these views are antiquated; however, and modern health advocates place a much greater emphasis on comfort, self-respect, and consent rather than placing arbitrary rules on physical involvement and the number of dates a potential couple has gone on.

 Instead of relying on first date sparks, hints, and speculation, don't be afraid to ask whether or not it's a date directly.
 Dates usually involve more planning and structure than hook-ups.
 Also, communication is a make-or-break factor on a first date.
-A first date conversation is often structured to optimize getting to know one another and gauging compatibility, while hookups are designed to provide both participants with pleasure, rather than the weighty expectations of a potential relationship.
+A first date conversation is often structured to optimize getting to know one another and gauging compatibility, while hookups are designed to provide both participants with pleasure rather than the weighty expectations of a potential relationship.

-Although dating and hooking up are the most likely possibilities, there’s also the possibility that it's just a friendly get-together if they invited you out.
+Although dating and hooking up are the most likely possibilities, there’s also the possibility that it's just a friendly get-together if they invite you out.
 Ask if there will be other people there if you're aiming for a romantic night, to avoid embarrassment or confusion.

 Should you kiss on the first date?